 Using a drill with a brush is a simple way to remove dirt, dirt, spider Ibs, and perhaps mold.
 Locate and open the register – they can sometimes be found on the floor or the wall.

 After you’ve opened the register, insert your drill brush into the duct.
 Make sure it’s tightly fastened; you don’t want a loose brush in the ducts.

 Turn on the drill and swirl the brush inside the ducts.
 Pull it back carefully while the drill is going.
 This will also clean the duct’s walls.
-To avoid dust from blowing around, turn off the drill when the brush is about 2 feet from the entrance.
+To avoid dirt from blowing around, turn off the drill when the brush is about 2 feet from the entrance.

 If you have more than one duct, go through the process again.
 You may also use this time to inspect any air filters you may have installed.
 These may generally be vacuumed, but if they become dirty, they should be replaced.

 When you’re finished, replace the register and secure it.
 If you’ve washed the grille, make sure it’s completely dry before reinstalling it.
 Reconnect the electricity and inspect the vents.
-There may be some loose dust coming out, but it should cease soon.
+There may be some loose dirt coming out, but it should cease soon.

 How to Prevent Air Duct Pollution